Sparse Network Estimation for Dynamical Spatio-temporal Array Models: Brain imaging data

+are the aggregated non-zero effects going in to $(x',y')$ (indegree) respectively out from $(x,y)$ (outdegree).
 Here $ w^+(x',y')$ quantifies the effect of $(x',y')$ on \emph{all} other coordinates relative to the aggregated non-zero effects, that is time and space aggregated propagation effects \emph{from} $(x',y')$.
 Similarly $ w^-(x,y)$ quantifies time and space aggregated propagation effects \emph{to} $(x,y)$.
-Mean aggregated estimates of these functions are shown in Figure \ref{fig:three}.
+Mean aggregated estimates of these functions are shown in Fig. \ref{fig:three}.

-From bottom panel in Figure \ref{fig:three} we see that an area is identified which across all pixels has a relatively great weight on other pixels across the 12 trials.
+From bottom panel in Fig. \ref{fig:three} we see that an area is identified which across all pixels has a relatively great weight on other pixels across the 12 trials.
 Thus this area is identified by the model as important in the propagation of neuronal activity across trials.
-We notice that this high output as quantified by $ w^+$ overlaps with the strongest of the two high stimulus areas (CFOV) in Figure \ref{fig:one}.
+We notice that this high output as quantified by $ w^+$ overlaps with the strongest of the two high stimulus areas (CFOV) in Fig. \ref{fig:one}.
 Thus the estimated weight functions propagate primarily the direct stimulus signal.

 From the top panel we see that the pixels receiving propagation effects on the other hand is more scattered around the cortex.
-However, the high input areas overlap with both of the high stimulus areas (CFOVs) in Figure \ref{fig:one} suggesting the existence of a propagation network connecting the high stimulus area and the low stimulus area and the immediate surroundings of the high stimulus area.
+However, the high input areas overlap with both of the high stimulus areas (CFOVs) in Fig. \ref{fig:one} suggesting the existence of a propagation network connecting the high stimulus area and the low stimulus area and the immediate surroundings of the high stimulus area.

-Next for fixed$(x',y')$ consider quantifying the aggregated (in) effects from all points that lie $s$ spatial units away and that arrive with a delay of $t$ time units.
-Letting $p$ denote the polar coordinate parametrization of the $s$-sphere $S_1(s,(0,0))$ in $\RR^2$ with center $(0,0)$, we can parametrize $S_1(s,(x',y'))$ by
+Next for fixed $(x',y')$ consider quantifying the aggregated (in) effects from all points that lie $s$ spatial units away and that arrive with a delay of $t$ time units.
+Letting $p$ denote the polar coordinate parametrization of the $s$-sphere $S_1(s)$ in $\RR^2$ with centre $(0,0)$,

 and compute the desired quantity for fixed $s,t, x',y'$ as a curve integral

 Integrating this over $\mathcal{S}$ we obtain a bivariate function

 giving the aggregated effects in the entire field as a function of spatial separation $s$ (Euclidian distance) and temporal separation (time delay) $t$.